-The Iowa Conservation and Preservation Consortium (ICPC) is offering two $500 reimbursement scholarships to the International Center for Preservation Studies in Mount Carroll, Illinois, Northern States Conservation Center on-line classes, the Midwest Art Conservation Center in Minneapolis, or Museum Study on-line classes.
+The Iowa Conservation and Preservation Consortium (ICPC) is offering two $500 reimbursement scholarships to the Northern States Conservation Center on-line classes, or to the Midwest Art Conservation Center in Minneapolis.

-Save Our Stuff (SOS), the Annual Conference and Meeting of the Iowa Conservation and Preservation Consortium (ICPC) will be held on June 9, 2017, at Amana Colonies’ Amana Community Church, in Homestead, IA.
+Save Our Stuff (SOS), the Annual Conference and Meeting of the Iowa Conservation and Preservation Consortium (ICPC) will be held on June 8, 2018, at the Orpheum Theater in Marshalltown, IA.

 During a disaster, time is critical but help is a phone call away.
 IMALERT Hotline 319-384-3673.